thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-building.md

 ## Practice 14: Have a Fast Build

----
-Comment: impacts how fast we can fix a broken build, should be fixed within 10 mins

----

 If everyone in the team wants to commit multiple times per day into [*Mainline*](#mainline), the *Local Build* has to be prompt.
 To prevent breaking the build, we need to execute this *Local Build* before [committing](#commit) into *Mainline*.

 When the build is slow, two things may happen: